awsmug/lib-wp/Readme.md

 ### Plugin Example file

-The main work is done in creating a
+The main work is done in creating a plugin file with the necessary comments.
+Please take care that the comments section is important for the library.
+It reads all data like the text domain and domain path from these headers.
+You do not have load the text domain files by manually.

+The Plugin class only gives  ```addComponent()``` function which loads the components of the plugin.
+Nothing more is necessary to do to startup the Plugin.

 ```php
 <?php